acbilson/chaos-content/gardens/meta/digital-gardens.md

 ## Writing a Thesis

-Umberto Eco, in _How to Write a Thesis_ (2015, pg 22), suggests writing a thesis will benefit a person who has completed a doctorate thesis because they will have:

-1. Identified a precise topic
-2. Collected documents on that topic
-3. Ordered these documents
-4. Reexamined the topic in light of the documents collected
-5. Organized all this work into an organic form
-6. Ensured that his readers have understood him
-7. Provided the necessary documentation so that readers may reexamine the topic through his sources.
+Umberto Eco describes {{< backref src="/plants/writing/benefits-of-writing-a-doctoral-thesis" >}}, however, I'm not seeking to demonstrate my research acumen and so can safely choose to take a less-than-exacting approach to my subjects.
+Neither do I write predominantly to add to the literature of a certain domain, but to digest the subjects most important to me and, possibly, to allow others an entrypoint into the same subjects.

 Now, Umberto Eco describes a doctoral process that takes on average three years to complete, so to convert this list into a digital garden would not do justice to his original conception.
 A quality dissertation exhaustively handles its subject and context, and there's little hope that I will achieve this level of rigor through gradual collection of Internet tidbits; even if I add book clippings.

-However, I'm not seeking to demonstrate my research acumen and so can safely choose to take a less-than-exacting approach to my subjects.
-Neither do I write predominantly to add to the literature of a certain domain, but to digest the subjects most important to me and, possibly, to allow others an entrypoint into the same subjects.

-Umberto Eco defines criteria for a scientific thesis (pg 36-38).

-1. The research deals with a specific object, defined so that others can identify it.
-2. The research sais things that have not yet been said about this object, or it revises the things that have already been said from a different perspective.
-3. The research is useful to others.
-4. The research provides the elements required to verify or disprove the hypotheses it presents, and therefore it provides a foundation for future research.

 ### The Strati of Sofware/Business Knowledge